STYSSTTYY/Hierarchical-off-line-optimization/README.md

 Implementation of the algorithm proposed in

-> **“Explicit Hierarchical Measurement Scheduling for Multi-UAV Cooperative Navigation.”**
+> **“Energy-Efficient Multi-UAV Cooperative Localization with Sequential Optimization of Communication and Fusion Topologies.”**
 > * *

 The repository contains **all source code (pure MATLAB)** *plus* the complete set of simulation data and reference results used in the paper.